PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Lets turn to a simple example.
 Suppose a variable X that is defined as follows:

+- X has the outcome set $\{1,2\}$

 $$
-X \text{ has the outcome set } \{1,2\}
+Pr[X = 1] = 0.5
 $$

 $$
-\Pr[X = 1] = 0.5
+Pr[X = 2] = 0.5
 $$

-$$
-\Pr[X = 2] = 0.5
-$$

-It is easy to see that X is a random variable.
-First, there are two or more possible values that X can take on, namely 1 and 2.
-Second, each possible value has a positive probability of occurring whenever you sample X, namely 0.5.
+It is easy to see that $X$ is a random variable.
+First, there are two or more possible values that $X$ can take on, namely $1$ and $2$.
+Second, each possible value has a positive probability of occurring whenever you sample $X$, namely $0.5$.

 All that a random variable requires is an outcome set with two or more possibilities, where each possibility has a positive probability of occurring upon sampling.
 In principle, then, a random variable can be defined abstractly, devoid of any context.
 In this case, you might think of “sampling” as running some natural experiment to determine the value of the random variable.

-The variable X above was defined abstractly.
-You might, thus, think of sampling the variable X above as flipping a fair coin and assigning “2” in the case of heads and “1” in the case of tails.
-For each sample of X, you flip the coin again.
+The variable $X$ above was defined abstractly.
+You might, thus, think of sampling the variable $X$ above as flipping a fair coin and assigning “2” in the case of heads and “1” in the case of tails.
+For each sample of $X$, you flip the coin again.

-Alternatively, you might also think of sampling X, as rolling a fair die and assigning “2” in case the die lands 1, 3, or 4, and assigning “1” in case the die lands 2, 5, or 6.
-Each time you sample X, you roll the die again.
+Alternatively, you might also think of sampling $X$, as rolling a fair die and assigning “2” in case the die lands $1$, $3$, or $4$, and assigning “1” in case the die lands $2$, $5$, or $6$.
+Each time you sample $X$, you roll the die again.

-Really, any natural experiment that would allow you to define the probabilities of the possible values of X above can be imagined with respect to the drawing.
+Really, any natural experiment that would allow you to define the probabilities of the possible values of $X$ above can be imagined with respect to the drawing.

 Frequently, however, random variables are not just introduced abstractly.
 Instead, the set of possible outcome values has explicit real-world meaning (rather than just as numbers).
 In addition, these outcome values might be defined against some specific type of experiment (rather than as any natural experiment with those values).

-Lets now consider an example of variable X that is not defined abstractly.
+Lets now consider an example of variable $X$ that is not defined abstractly.
 X is defined as follows in order to determine which of two teams starts a football game:

+- $X$ has the outcome set {red kicks off,blue kicks off}
+- Flip a particular coin $C$: tails = “red kicks off”; heads = “blue kicks off”

 $$
-X \text{ has the outcome set } \{\text{red kicks off}, \text{blue kicks off}\}
+Pr [X = \text{red kicks off}] = 0.5
 $$

 $$
-\text{Flip a particular coin } C: \text{tails} = \text{"red kicks off"}; \text{heads} = \text{"blue kicks off"}
+Pr [X = \text{blue kicks off}] = 0.5
 $$

-$$
-\Pr[X = \text{red kicks off}] = 0.5
-$$

-$$
-\Pr[X = \text{blue kicks off}] = 0.5
-$$

 In this case, the outcome set of X is provided with a concrete meaning, namely which team starts in a football game.
-In addition, the possible outcomes and their associated probabilities are determined by a concrete experiment, namely flipping a particular coin C.
+In addition, the possible outcomes and their associated probabilities are determined by a concrete experiment, namely flipping a particular coin $C$.

 Within discussions of cryptography, random variables are usually introduced against an outcome set with real-world meaning.
 It might be the set of all messages that could be encrypted, known as the message space, or the set of all keys the parties using the encryption can choose from, known as the key space.

 Random variables in discussions on cryptography are, however, not usually defined against some specific natural experiment, but against any experiment that might yield the right probability distributions.

 Random variables can have discrete or continuous probability distributions.
 Random variables with a **discrete probability distribution**—that is, discrete random variables—have a finite number of possible outcomes.
-The random variable X in both examples given so far was discrete.
+The random variable $X$ in both examples given so far was discrete.

 **Continuous random variables** can instead take on values in one or more intervals.
 You might say, for instance, that a random variable, upon sampling, will take on any real value between 0 and 1, and that each real number in this interval is equally likely.
 Within this interval, there are infinitely possible values.